Daniel Shoy, Jr

 Alecia is a wife and mother of 3 wonderful teenagers.

-Special Programs and Partnership Manager for the Foundation
+Special Programs and Partnership Manager

-Joi Jackson is the Special Programs and Partnership Coordinator for the Foundation.
-In this role, she ensures effective excecution of special projects and assists in the collaboration, coordination and communication of existing Foundation partnerships.
+Joi Jackson is the Special Programs and Partnership Manager for the Foundation.
+In this role, she ensures effective execution of special projects and assists in the collaboration, coordination and communication of Foundation partnerships.
 She serves as the primary coordinator for Start: ME East Lake, a micro-entrepreneur accelerator program, and several Foundation scholarship programs.
 In addition, she supports the organizations’ development efforts by managing the employee, matching gift and TOUR Tribute programs; serving as liaison to Drew Charter School on the Drew Memorial project; and assisting with recruitment, screening and placement of volunteers.
 Joi brings a wealth of professional experience and civic involvement to the Foundation.
 She began her professional career in sales and has owned and operated several businesses.
 An Atlanta native, she has also been active and vital in Atlanta’s business, civic, and spiritual community for most of her life.
 Joi is a graduate of Howard University and is currently a member of Posse Atlanta Leadership Council, ServeHaiti, Jack and Jill of America, Inc. and The Links, Inc.

 Sarah Winslow Lavine